oracle-livelabs/oci/oci-landing-zones/baseline/baseline.md

     * Hamburger-->Resource Manager-->Stacks-->Stacks Detail-->Resource-> Select Output
     ![oelz stack_deploy_14](./images/freetrial-stack-status-resource.png)

+16. Go to Mushop Deployment.

-## Task 2: Create OELZ stack via CLI
+## Task 2: Create OELZ stack via CLI (Optional Not Needed if Task 1 is used)
 ---
 ### Prerequisites
 To deploy the OELZ from the terraform cli you will need the following prerequisites.